ITR-U

 What is ITR-U?

 ITR-U, or the Updated Income Tax Return, enables you to rectify mistakes or declare any new income missed on your original, revised, or previous tax return.
-It was implemented to assist people in correctly meeting their tax duties and avoiding legal difficulty, as well as to assist the government in collecting tax on previously unreported income.
+It was implemented to help people meet their tax duties correctly and avoid legal difficulties, as well as to assist the government in collecting tax on previously unreported income.

 You can file an ITR-U within 24 months of the end of the applicable assessment year.
 The form has been divided into two parts: